-Seeing Ghosts?
-Ex-NFL QB Explains Why Patriots’ ‘Cover-Zero Blitz’ Is So Tough
+NESN

 As Orlovsky explained, the Patriots are able to bring more pressure than the offense is equipped to handle, and in the process, they’re making the quarterback make a split-second decision.
 Obviously, when you have Kyle Van Noy or Jamie Collins running unblocked at you, you’re going to have problems processing information and making the correct read or throw.

 Of course, there’s a wrinkle, too.
-Orlovsky also noted how just when the quarterback thinks he’s got it figured out and is ready to get the ball out quick, the Patriots drop back into zone and clog the field (and passing lanes).
+Orlovsky also noted how just when the quarterback thinks he’s got it figured out and is ready to get the ball out quick, the Patriots drop back into the zone and clog the field (and passing lanes).

 Orlovsky broke down the tape on Tuesday morning’s “Get Up.”